Latvijas Gāze: History

 In 1991, after the restoration of Latvia's independence, the government took over the entire gas supply infrastructure on the territory of Latvia under its jurisdiction, merging them into the state company Latvijas Gāze (LG), which was registered on 25 March 1991, but on 31 January 1994 it was transformed into a state share society and in 1996 was included in the list of objects to be privatized.
 From 1997 to 2002, the privatization of Latvijas Gāze took place, and E.ON Ruhrgas International AG, AAS Gazprom and SIA ITERA Latvija became the shareholders of the company.
 In March 2014, E.ON Ruhrgas announced that it plans to leave the Latvian market.
 In 2016, E.ON Ruhrgas International GmbH was renamed Uniper Ruhrgas International GmbH, which on January 28 sold 28.97% of shares of Latvijas Gāze to the investment fund Marguerite Fund, in which the financial institutions Caisse des Depots et Consignations, Cassa Depositi e Prestiti, European Investment participate bank, Instituto de Credito Oficial, KfW and PKO Bank Polski.

 On 11 February 2016 the Saeima adopted amendments to the Energy Law, stipulating the right of users to choose a gas supplier, thereby implementing the final stage of the natural gas market reform, and by 3 April 2017 it was instructed to separate gas transmission and storage from distribution and trade.
 On 2 September 2016 the shareholders of Latvijas Gāze approved the reorganization of the company at an extraordinary meeting, on December 22 they established a new commercial company Conexus Baltic Grid and transferred the transmission and storage system assets to it.
 On 22 November 2017 Latvijas Gāze founded a subsidiary company Gaso, to which the functions of the distribution system operator were transferred.

+In January 2016 the Marguerite Fund acquired a 28.97% stake from E.ON.
+The Fund sold the share to the special purpose entity Energy Investments SIA, which was backed by board members of Latvijas Gāze, in 2023.
+In 2024, Gazprom sold its entire 27.85% stake to Energy Investments and Haupas.
+Energy Investments also bought Unipers 18.26% stake in 2025, increasing their share to 41.11%.